Zipline - Canopy Tours in Ensenada, Valle, Rosarito

 And because most zipline locations are close to other attractions, it’s easy to turn it into a full, well-planned day off the ship.

-Where to Zipline in Ensenada (Main Areas)
+Where to Zipline in Baja (Main Areas)

 Zipline tours are not located directly in the port area.
 You’ll need to drive outside the city, and where you go matters a lot for your overall experience.